jjg/jsfs/README.md

 `curl "http://localhost:7302/music/Brinstar.mp3?expire_time=2422995348828&time_token=63556d4f6cb3459f1cd2ac33ea53ad10da5d7725"`

+JSFS first validates the timestamp against the local (server) time to make sure it hasn't already expired, then performs a hash comparison between the supplied `time_token` and the known `access_token` of the requested file.
+If either test fails the call returns a `401 unauthorized`.

 ##POST
 Stores a new file at the specified URL.
 If the file exists jsfs returns `405 method not allowed`.